jenykumari/cybersecurity-portfolio/README.md

  ### TryHackMe

-Completed beginner cybersecurity learning rooms on TryHackMe to gain practical exposure to cybersecurity concepts and hands-on exercises.
+Completed beginner cybersecurity learning rooms on TryHackMe to gain practical exposure to cybersecurity concepts including linux fundamentals and hands-on exercises.
 Screenshots of completed rooms are available in 'TryHackMe.md'.